 ๐ก Tip: This field is flexibleโuse it to maintain continuity with your legacy recurring logic while adopting the new API structure.

-Clients who perform delayed POST-AUTHs or batch CAPTUREs should ensure all post-auths are completed before switching to the new API.
+Clients who perform delayed POST-AUTHs should ensure all post-auths are completed before switching to the new API.
 Transactions initiated in the old system should be finalized prior to migration.